June 13, 2017

 He said, “I was saving this to give to you at dinner.”

 He handed me a red velvet pouch.. and I knew what was inside before I even opened it.
-The Thai gold ring was almost identical to the one I chose for myself three years ago when I came to Thailand alone, except bigger.
-I just could never wear the one I bought for myself because I accidentally bent it.
+The Thai gold ring was almost identical to the one I chose for myself three years ago when I came to Thailand alone, except this one was bigger.
+I could never wear the one I bought for myself because I accidentally bent it.
 Thai gold is very fragile.
 Out of all the styles, I couldn’t believe he chose the one I would have chosen for myself.
 Simple, unique, beautiful.
 The intricate design on the ring looks so… Thai.
 His gift was flawless.
 I love it so much, especially because it is from him.

 We are committed.
 We are bound together, not by legal papers, not by an expensive wedding, but by a passionate, unwavering force of love.